zhanglab/psamm/docs/tutorial.rst

 More complex gene associations can also be included by using logical and/or statements in the genes property.
-When performing gene essentiallity simulations this logic will be taken into account.
+When performing gene essentiality simulations this logic will be taken into account.
 Some examples of using this logic with the genes property can be seen below: